-CELOP students are guaranteed BU Housing for eligible programs.
+CELOP students ages 17-25 are guaranteed BU Housing for eligible programs in the fall and spring semesters.
+Students of any age can live on-campus in the summer semester for eligible programs.
 If you are applying for BU Housing, you can indicate your room preferences and BU’s Housing office will then assign you based on availability.
 Specific room preferences cannot be guaranteed.
 You may be assigned to a single or a quad room in a small brownstone building or a large residence.
 Living in BU Housing, regardless of your room or residence type, is a great opportunity to live on a US university campus and practice your English with other BU and CELOP students.

 For more information on the different housing types and the many locations of residences on BU’s campus, see the Boston University Housing website.

 To apply to BU Housing, you must indicate that you want housing in your CELOP Application.
 After you are accepted into an eligible program, we will send you instructions on how to submit an Online Housing Application.
 Once you apply, the BU Housing office will process your application and inform you about your room assignment.
 Students typically receive their room assignments within 2 weeks before their move-in date.
 Please note that your Boston University Residence License Agreement (application) is a fully BINDING contract.
 You are unable to change your mind or cancel once you enter your electronic signature (BU ID number) and sign the agreement in your application.